 “How come?”

+She leaned back and shrugged.
 “People tend to trust psychics more when they are female.”

-“Why do you need me?”
+“Then why do you need me?”

+Melody gestured around my office.
 “I can’t afford a place like this on a barista’s salary.”

 “Why should I help you?”

+Melody sat straight.
 “Don’t you want to make more money?
 I’m talking like ten times more.
 Besides, you wouldn’t want word getting around that you’re scamming people, would you?”

 Some of my previous customers did wonder where I had disappeared.
 Melody made up some tale about me moving to eastern Washington to take care of a sick relative.
-We lost a couple of customers because of my sudden disappearance which I appreciated as I considered and still consider it to be a great compliment.
-They refused to get readings from anyone but me.
-The majority, though, decided to stay with the comely lass.
+We lost a couple of my old customers because of my sudden absence which I appreciated.
+It was a great compliment.
+The majority, though, decided to stay with the beautiful lass and as you might have inferred, we had enough new customers to more than make up for what little we lost.
+Our enterprise was going so well that it nearly got to the point that we’d have to start taking appointments to accommodate our clientele.

 “Joe,” the man said as he sat in front of her, “Joe Robinson.”

-“I sense there is pain in your life, Joe, either with you or someone you love or know very well.”
+“I sense there is pain in your life, Joe.
+Either with you or someone you love or know very well.”

+Joe whimpered.
 “Oh yeah, you could say that.
 You can definitely say that.
 A truer statement has never been said, that’s for sure, that’s for sure.”

-I tried to communicate with Melody telepathically to leave Joe alone.
+I tried to communicate with Melody telepathically to leave the man alone.
 “Come on, Melody, don’t do this to the man.”
+Melody unsurprisingly did not hear my thoughts.
+“I see a woman with… something… related to her… and… you…?”

+“Her name was Angel!
+She’s dead!
+She’s dead because of me!”
+He reached inside his coat and pulled out a pistol.
+In response, my flaxen-haired companion shrieked for help at the top of her lungs.
 “I should have protected her.
 I should have been there for her.
-I should have been with her tonight, instead, instead of-” His voice drifted as he inched closer to Melody.
+I should have been with her tonight!
+Instead, instead of-” His voice drifted as he inched closer to Melody.

-The young woman shouted.
-“For the love of God, help me already!
+She turned in my direction.
+Fire burned in her eyes as she shouted, “For the love of God, help me already!
 This maniac’s going to kill me!”

 “No, he won’t, Melody.
 The last thing on his mind is taking a life other than his own.”